wilaak/radix-router/README.md

 Routes are defined using the `add()` method.
 You can assign any value as the handler.

+The order or route matching is: static > parameter > wildcard.

 ```php
 // Matches only "/about"
 $router->add('GET', '/about', 'handler');